- PE News Summer 2018 (493KB)

 - The Daily Mile is non-competitive, fully inclusive, and the children have fun!

-- The Daily Mile is also a social occasion, and improves relationships, giving children the opportunity to talk to their peers and teachers in a way they might not in the classroom.
+- The Daily Mile is also a social occasion, and improves relationships

-- The Daily Mile builds teamwork and leadership skills, with children helping and encouraging their peers.
+- The Daily Mile builds teamwork and leadership skills

 - Children bring the benefits home, eating and sleeping better and encouraging their families to get active together.